Korean War Legacy Project

 Letters Home

 James Parker recalls writing letters home to his sister.
-He produces a folder containing a letter he had written and offers the viewing of a magazine he was sent from the States pertaining to Heartbreak Ridge.
-He utilizes the map to show the routes he and other soldiers took during the campaign.
+He shares a saved letter and displays a magazine from the States about Heartbreak Ridge.
+Then, using a map, he traces the routes he and fellow soldiers followed during the campaign, offering a vivid account of their movements and experiences.

 Tags: 1951 Battle of Heartbreak Ridge, 9/13-10/15/,Front lines,Home front,Impressions of Korea,Letters,Pride,Women